-Slenderella Hemlock is an open multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
+Emerald Fountain Hemlock is a dense multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.